project-gemmi/gemmi/docs/sym.rst

   space-group names and triplets are tabulated in :file:`space-groups.txt` (currently 541 entries, some look incorrect).

-* The most popular files with symmetry operations are CCP4 :file:`syminfo.lib` (540 entries) and its predecessor :file:`symop.lib`.
+* The next simplest thing is to keep the centering vectors separately.
-  :file:`syminfo.lib` is the primary spacegroup information for csymlib_ (part of libccp4, LGPL3) and a few other projects.
-The file format is more sophisticated than in Open Babel and the centering vectors are kept separately.
+  This is done in the CCP4 :file:`syminfo.lib` file (539 entries), which is used by csymlib_ (part of libccp4) and a few other projects.

 * The operations can be as well tabulated in the code.
   This approach is used (with one or two layers of indirection to reduce